Brijeshtanwar/IMC-prosperity/README.md

 x% and if we invest y%, the output function would be 75xy - 90y^2 , which would put the optimal y value at y = 2.5x/6.
 Using this idea, we simply individually bet on the amount we thought each stock would move, invested that much, and iterated a bit.
 We ended up investing about 100% of our capital.

 After Round 4, we jumped to Rank 5 from Rank 60 (though we knew we actually went from Rank 3 -> 5).
 Our manual trading score was 75k, whereas the best score we heard was around 115k; our algorithm score was 175k, which was a bit lower than expected.
-We had an outside shot at winning; the difference between us and the top team was only 30k, but between us and the 10th team was a 100k!
+We had an outside shot at winning; the difference between us and the top team was only 130k.

 # Round 5
 ## Algorithm challenge